PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

   - Product engineers
 ---

-Most people think becoming a 10x engineer means improving their typing speed, buying more monitors, or using the latest framework where everything is a macro.
-These hacks might improve efficiency somewhat, but you'll get a 1.5x boost at most.

-So, where does the next 8.5x come from?
-By zooming out and solving for user impact.
-You, as an engineer, need to deeply understand (and care) about your users.
-In doing so, you'll generate true leverage by choosing the right problem, building the right solution, and solving their "hair-on-fire" problems.
+I believe the best way to become a 10x engineer is to zoom out and solve for user impact.
+Engineers and founders need to deeply understand (and care) about users.
+In doing so, you generate true leverage by choosing the right problem, building the right solution, and solving their "hair-on-fire" problems.

 The best way to do this?
-Speak directly to users.
+Speak directly to them.

 ## Solving the information bottleneck